open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

        -----------------------------------------------|
 ```

+#### Process of deploying an addon in hosted mode
+1. Addon deployer create a ManagedClusterAddon CR with annotation
+`addon.open-cluster-management.io/hosting-cluster-name`
+2. Addon-framework checks whether the hosting cluster is valid and reflects the result to the condition of the
+ManagedClusterAddon CR
+3. Addon-framework gets the valid hosting cluster name
+4. Addon-framework reads all manifests to be deployed and decides which should be deployed where by the
+ `addon.open-cluster-management.io/manifest-type`
+5. Addon-framework deploys these manifests to the correct cluster by manifestworks

 ### Guidance for transforming Default mode addon to hosted mode

 Here are some guidelines for transforming addons, which are built with addon-framework in Default mode, to Hosted mode.